“True change in family well-being happens when we support the children.”

 Haley joined Parent Possible as the organization’s AmeriCorps VISTA member in 2015.
-Now, as Project Coordinator, Haley’s responsibilities include management of the organization’s social media presence, internship program, and the annual Parent Possible Home Visiting Conference.
+Now, as Project Coordinator, Haley’s responsibilities include management of the organization’s social media presence, internship program, Raising a Reader, and the annual Parent Possible Home Visiting Conference.
 She also provides support to Parent Possible’s Program Directors for HIPPY, PAT, and Vroom, assisting them with trainings and monitoring of program activity.
-Before joining Parent Possible, Haley was involved in various service organizations, including an internship with Kentuckians for the Commonwealth.
-She holds a B.A. in Sociology from Western Kentucky University.
+Haley holds a B.A. in Sociology from Western Kentucky University.

 Vroom Program Director

 “Communities throughout our state are made stronger when we work to improve the lives of the families who live there.”

 In his role as Parent Possible’s Program Director for Vroom, Andy is responsible for developing and sustaining a network of trusted brain-development messenger partners across the state.
 He provides training and support to ensure consistent and faithful implementation of the program, and interfaces with the national office of Vroom.
 Before joining Parent Possible, Andy was Program Director of Teaming for Technology (T4T) at Mile High United Way, where he led the program’s expansion to serve thousands of nonprofit staff members along the Front Range.
 He has also held prior positions at Best Buy’s Corporate Headquarters and Habitat for Humanity Northern Ireland.
 Andy holds a B.S. in Finance and Risk Management from the University of Wisconsin-Madison.